-Amount Amount Date Amount Previously Being Unissued Purpose Authorized Authorized Issued Issued Balance Water, Wastewater & Drainage 5/1/2021 \$ 144,000,000 \$ 13,580,000 \$ 8,855,000 \$ 121,565,000 Refunding 5/1/2021 216,000,000 216,000,000 Total \$ 360,000,000 \$ 13,580,000 \$ 8,855,000 \$ 337,565,000
+Amount Amount Date Amount Previously Being Unissued Purpose Authorized Authorized Issued Issued Balance Water, Wastewater & Drainage 11/2/2021 \$ 134,000,000 \$ 9,405,000 \$ 9,450,000 \$115,145,000 Refunding 11/2/2021 201,000,000 201,000,000 Total \$ 335,000,000 \$ 9,405,000 \$ 9,450,000 \$ 316,145,000

 INVESTMENT AUTHORITY AND INVESTMENT PRACTICES OF THE DISTRICT . . .
-Under Texas law, the District is authorized to invest in (1) obligations of the United States or its agencies and instrumentalities, including letters of credit; (2) direct obligations of the State of Texas or its agencies and instrumentalities; (3) collateralized mortgage obligations directly issued by a federal agency or instrumentality of the United States, the underlying security for which is guaranteed by an agency or instrumentality of the United States; (4) other obligations, the principal and interest of which is guaranteed or insured by or backed by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation (FDIC); (5) obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent; (6) bonds issued, assumed or guaranteed by the State of Israel; (7) interest-bearing banking deposits that are guaranteed or insured by the FDIC or the National Credit Union Share Insurance Fund or their respective successors; (8) certificates of deposit and share certificates meeting the requirements of the Texas Public Funds Investment Act (Chapter 2256, Texas Government Code, as amended) (the "PFIA") (i) that are issued by or through an institution that has its main office or a branch office in Texas and are guaranteed or insured by the FDIC or the National Credit Union Share Insurance Fund, or are secured as to principal by obligations described in clauses (1) through (6) or in any other manner and amount provided by law for District deposits; or (ii) that are invested by the District through a depository institution that has its main office or a branch office in the State of Texas and otherwise meets the requirements of the PFIA; (9) fully collateralized repurchase agreements that have a defined termination date, are fully secured by obligations described in clause (1), and are placed through a primary government securities dealer or a financial institution doing business in the State of Texas; (10) certain bankers' acceptances with the remaining term of 270 days or less, if the short-term obligations of the accepting bank or its parent are rated at least "A-1" or "P-1" or the equivalent
+Under Texas law, the District is authorized to invest in (1) obligations of the United States or its agencies and instrumentalities, including letters of credit; (2) direct obligations of the State of Texas or its agencies and instrumentalities; (3) collateralized mortgage obligations directly issued by a federal agency or instrumentality of the United States, the underlying security for which is guaranteed by an agency or instrumentality of the United States; (4) other obligations, the principal and interest of which is guaranteed or insured by or backed by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation (FDIC); (5) obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent; (6) bonds issued, assumed or guaranteed by the State of Israel; (7) interest-bearing banking deposits that are guaranteed or insured by the FDIC or the National Credit Union Share Insurance Fund or their respective successors; (8) certificates of deposit and share certificates meeting the requirements of the Texas Public Funds Investment Act (Chapter 2256, Texas Government Code, as amended) (the "PFIA") (i) that are issued by or through an institution that has its main office or a branch office in Texas and are guaranteed or insured by the FDIC or the National Credit Union Share Insurance Fund, or are secured as to principal by obligations described in clauses (1) through (6) or in any other manner and amount provided by law for District deposits; or (ii) that are invested by the District through a depository institution that has its main office or a branch office in the State of Texas and otherwise meets the requirements of the PFIA; (9) fully collateralized repurchase agreements that (i) have a defined termination date, (ii) are secured by a combination of cash and/or obligations described in clause (1) above, (iii) requires the securities being purchased by the District or cash held by the District to be pledged to the District either directly or through a

-(a) Certified Taxable Assessed Valuation of the District as provided by the Williamson Central Appraisal District ("WCAD").
+(a) Certified Taxable Assessed Valuation of the District as provided by the WCAD.
 See "TAXING PROCEDURES."

-(b) The preliminary assessed valuation as of April 6, 2025, as provided by WCAD.
-Taxes are levied based on value as certified by WCAD as of January 1 of each year.
-Consequently, this estimate will not be used to procure tax revenues for the District.
+(b) The estimated assessed valuation as of April 27, 2025, as provided by WCAD.
+No taxes will be levied on this estimated assessed valuation unless it is certified by WCAD.
+See "TAXING PROCEDURES."